bartongroup/slivka/README.rst

 containing limit classes.
 Each class should contain methods which allows to pick one configuration when given values passed to the form.

-Limits class must extend ``pybioas.scheduler.executors.JobLimits`` class and define one class attribute ``configurations`` containing the list of configuration names.
+Limits class must extend ``slivka.scheduler.executors.JobLimits`` class and define one class attribute ``configurations`` containing the list of configuration names.
 For each configuration you should specify a method ``limit_<configuration>``